 We just got a big, beautiful restock from Hello Clementine that you can browse here.
-(We may have bought most of the hair clips last time, so now is your opportunity to dive into these new arrivals before staff swipe them up!)
 We also encourage you to browse Leanne’s website as she makes so many more one-of-a-kind, unique pieces that are only available directly.

 Soaps from Skipping Stone are handcrafted in Burlington, ON using a cold-process technique.
 The cold-process method uses only low temperatures so the nutrients in the natural ingredients are preserved, which highly benefit your skin.